softicar/sqml/README.md

 ../gradlew syncSharedDependencies
 ```

-The projects can now be imported without errors into [Eclipse](https://www.eclipse.org/).
+The projects can now be imported without errors into [Eclipse](https://www.eclipse.org/) with _Import ...
+Existing Projects into Workspace_.
 Future updates may require repeated execution of the `syncSharedDependencies` task when dependencies changed.

 ### Publishing